teofr/NOJazzPreview/README.md

 If all you want is the playlists you can find them here https://open.spotify.com/user/1140253737

 #### Disclaimer,
-this is an error-prone, synchronous script to get the job done.
+This is an error-prone, synchronous script to get the job done.
 Nothing fancy.

 ### Configuration